Young Enterprise: Decentralisation and the introduction of new programmes

 During the 1990s, Young Enterprise became less centralised.
 On August 26, 1991, Young Enterprise Scotland became an independent charity operating under licence from the main UK organisation.
 Similarly, Young Enterprise Northern Ireland was formed in August 1997.
 Wales followed suit, with its own organisation in October 1999.
 Aside from decentralising its operation, Young Enterprise also introduced new programmes during the 1990s.
-Project Business was launched in 1995, International Trading and Entrepreneurship Masterclass in 1997, and a Graduate Programme in 1998.
+Project Business was launched in 1995, an International Trading and Entrepreneurship Masterclass in 1997, and a Graduate Programme in 1998.

 In the 2000s, Young Enterprise continued to launch new programmes and reorganise its regional structure.
 The Primary Programme, originally run in Northern Ireland, was introduced the rest of the UK in 2000.
 In 2002, the charity's structure was finalised, with 12 autonomous regional organisations throughout the country.
 2003 saw the introduction of a further two programmes, Learn to Earn and Enterprise in Action.
 Young Enterprise's ninth programme, Personal Economics, then launched in 2005.